10 Fascinating Facts Most People Don’t Know About Tim Hortons

-To mark National Donut Day on June 1, we’re highlighting 10 fascinating facts about the iconic brand that landed “Double Double” in the Canadian Oxford Dictionary.
+To mark National Donut Day on June 4, we’re highlighting 10 fascinating facts about the iconic brand that landed “Double Double” in the Canadian Oxford Dictionary.

-1. This is how much a donut originally cost at Tim Hortons
+How much a donut originally cost at Tim Hortons

 When Tim Hortons first opened its doors in 1964 in Hamilton, Ontario, a donut would set you back a dime.
 The first Tim Hortons donuts ever made were classic Canadian favourites, including the Dutchie and the Apple Fritter (above).

 Some Tim Hortons donuts are harder to track down than others

 How common is your favourite donut?
 The rarest varieties at Tim Hortons tend to be Maple Cruller, Maple Swirl, Chocolate Snow, Chocolate Éclair and Long Johns.
 If your local serves up those hard-to-find delicacies, count yourself lucky!

 A towering achievement

 In 2017, Canadians ate so many Tim Hortons donuts that if you were to stack them horizontally on top of one another, it would reach the height of the CN Tower.
 You may never look at the Toronto skyline the same way again…

 These are the two most donut-obsessed countries on Earth

 Canada is the number one donut consumer in the world at around 1-billion annually, followed by Japan in a close second.

 A whopping 43-million donuts are served per month in Canada

 In case you don’t have your calculator handy, that’s 10 million per week, and 1.4 million per day.

 The Timbit is 45 years old

-The Timbit celebrates its 42nd birthday in 2018, making it the same age as fellow Canadian Ryan Reynolds.
+The Timbit celebrates its 45th birthday in 2021, making it the same age as fellow Canadian Ryan Reynolds.
 If you lined up every Timbit ever eaten, the string of bite-sized deliciousness would stretch to the moon and back—five times.

 There’s a secret meaning behind the original Tim Hortons logo

 Founder Tim Horton had four daughters, represented by the four donuts in the company’s original logo.